Who We Serve

 Please call (06) 6345-1661 to arrange an appointment.

 The application procedure begins with the submission of all of the following documents:

 *Regular School Program Application

-*Confidential Letter of Recommendation completed by the homeroom teacher of an elementary school student.
+*Confidential Letter of Recommendation completed by the homeroom teacher of an Early Childhood/Elementary/Junior High student.
 The recommendation should refer to the student's motivation, attendance, disciplinary record, relationships with peers and teachers, social maturity, and involvement in gifted or remedial programs.
 It should also refer to the student's current reading and math levels.
 The letter should be sent directly to the school by the evaluator.

 3. Resident Applicants

 When the above documents have been received, a personal interview with the Administration will be scheduled with the applicant and at least one parent.